Print

 Instructions

 2. Make the filling: In a large bowl, stir the cherries, sugar, cornstarch, lemon juice, vanilla, and almond extract together until thoroughly combined.
-Cover filling and place in the refrigerator as you roll out the pie dough or for up to 24 hours.
+Cover the filling and place in the refrigerator as you roll out the pie dough (or for up to 24 hours).

 3. Roll out the chilled pie dough: On a floured work surface, roll out one of the discs of chilled dough (keep the other one in the refrigerator).
 Turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9-inch pie dish.
 Tuck it in with your fingers, making sure it is smooth.
-Use a slotted spoon to spoon and spread the cherries into the crust.
-Reserve the juice for the next step.
-Refrigerate pie, uncovered, as you reduce the juices in the next step.
+Use a slotted spoon to transfer the cherries into the crust.
+Reserve the juice in the bowl for the next step.
+Refrigerate pie, uncovered, as you reduce the juice in the next step.

-4. Pour the few Tablespoons of leftover juice into a small saucepan over low heat.
-Cook and stir for 3-4 minutes or until juice has slightly reduced and thickened.
+4. Pour the leftover juice into a small saucepan.
+Cook over low heat, stirring, until juice has slightly reduced and thickened, about 3–4 minutes.
 Cool for 5 minutes, then pour over cherries in filling.
 Do your best to gently toss together—doesn’t have to be perfect.
-The reduction will harden and thicken as a result of mixing with the cold cherries.
-This is normal and it will melt again in the oven.
-Dot the pieces of butter on top of the filling.
+The reduction will harden and thicken as a result of mixing with the cold cherries—this is normal.
+Dot the pieces of cold butter on top of the filling.
+Place the pie in the refrigerator while you roll out the top crust.

-6. Arrange the lattice: Remove the other disc of chilled pie dough from the refrigerator.
-Roll the dough into a circle that is 12 inches diameter.
-Using a pastry wheel, sharp knife, or pizza cutter, cut strips of dough—I cut four strips 2 inches wide and two strips 1 inch wide.
+5. Arrange the lattice: Remove the other disc of pie dough from the refrigerator.
+Roll the dough into a circle 12 inches in diameter.
+Using a pastry wheel, sharp knife, or pizza cutter, cut the dough into strips—for the pictured pie, I cut four strips 2 inches wide and four strips 1 inch wide.
 Carefully thread the strips over and under one another, pulling back strips as necessary to weave.
+See this post on How to Lattice Pie Crust for help with this step.
 Press the edges of the strips into the bottom pie crust edges to seal.
-Use a small paring knife to trim off excess dough.
-Flute or crimp the pie crust edges with a fork.
+Use kitchen shears or a small paring knife to trim off excess dough.
+Flute or crimp the pie crust edges.

 10. Cover leftovers tightly and store in the refrigerator for up to 5 days.